rmkelley/rmkelley.github.io/lab1SQL.md

 ## First and Second Labs: QGIS Modelling

 Open source software has never been a more accessable and powerfull alternative to proprietary software.
 Statistical programs such as R have been mainstreamed and for spatial software, QGIS has an active and growing community of developers and users.
+There are user and development conferences such as FOSS4G, and robust online communities.
+The value of open source software such as QGIS comes from its technical flexibility, economic accessability, and the philisophical ramifications.

+The work below is a model intended to both showcase the uses of a simple spatial model in QGIS and how some simple SQL code can be used as alternatives to a point-and-click approach within the user interface.

 This is a version of my model that uses some SQL code.